grapa-dev/grapa/maintainers/DEVELOPMENT/CURRENT_STATUS.md

-# GrapaDB2 Development Status
+# GrapaDBX Development Status

 ## **🚨 AGENT ONBOARDING - READ THIS FIRST**

-**IF YOU DO NOT HAVE CONTEXT: Load current status and all related docs for the GrapaDB2 sub-project we are working on.
+**IF YOU DO NOT HAVE CONTEXT: Load current status and all related docs for the GrapaDBX sub-project we are working on.
 You should find "agent context" or some type of agent onboarding notes through that process.**

 **If you are a new agent taking over this project, here's what you need to know:**

-### **Current GrapaDB2 Sub-Project State (December 2024)**:
+### **Current GrapaDBX Sub-Project State (December 2024)**:
 - **✅ COMPLETED**: Step 1 (BTree Integration) - All placeholder methods replaced with proper BTree calls
 - **✅ COMPLETED**: Step 2 (Enhanced Dump System) - All printf calls removed, proper Send/Response system implemented
 - **✅ COMPLETED**: Step 3 (Context-Aware Record Environment) - Rich record context with dynamic field access
 - **✅ COMPLETED**: Step 4 (Compiled $OP Storage) - Formula compilation and $OP execution implemented
 - **📋 NEXT**: Step 5 (Performance Optimization) - Ready to optimize formula execution and caching

 **Note**: This is just ONE sub-project within the broader Grapa ecosystem.
-The full project covers many other areas not relevant to current GrapaDB2 work.
+The full project covers many other areas not relevant to current GrapaDBX work.

 ### **Key Technical Foundation**:
 - All data operations use proper BTree methods (`GetDataValue`, `SetDataValue`, `GetDataSize`, `GetData`)